2005 UEFA Champions League final: Post-match

 Liverpool manager Rafael Benítez admitted after the match that the manner of his side's victory had stunned him and he stated: "My problem is that I don't have words to express the things that I feel at this moment".
 Praise for Liverpool also came from outside England, including from Argentine legend Diego Maradona, who said, "Even the Brazil team that won the 1970 World Cup could not have staged a comeback with Milan leading 3–0...
 The English club proved that miracles really do exist.
 I've now made Liverpool my English team.
 They showed that football is the most beautiful sport of all.
 You knew they could defend, but the team showed they could play too and wrote a page in the history books.
 The match will last forever.
 The Liverpool supporters didn't let me go to sleep the night before.
 There were 10 of them to every three Milan supporters.
 They showed their unconditional support at half-time when they were losing 3–0 and still they didn't stop singing."
+Johan Cruyff similarly praised the supporters after the game, saying "There's not one club in Europe with an anthem like "You'll Never Walk Alone."
+There's not one club in the world so united with the fans.
+I sat there watching the Liverpool fans and they sent shivers down my spine.
+A mass of 40,000 people became one force behind their team".

 Benítez was also prepared to break up his winning side after the final with a number of players expected to leave the club to make way for new arrivals.
 One of those leaving was Vladimír Šmicer, who had scored Liverpool's second goal in Istanbul, and whose contract was known not to be renewed before the final, meaning he entered knowing the final was his last game for the club.
 Milan were similarly astonished at the manner in which they had lost the final.
 Manager Carlo Ancelotti said, "We had six minutes of madness in which we threw away the position we had reached until then".
 The result compounded Milan's failure to win Serie A a week before the match.
 Milan's vice-president, Adriano Galliani, played down the loss, asserting: "Even if we come second in the league, and second in the Champions League, this is not a disastrous season for us".
 Captain Paolo Maldini was less optimistic, stating that the reverse was a "huge disappointment", but he added that Milan would accept the defeat and "go out with their heads high".